this article is for subscribers only

 No items found.

-Rule no. 1
+Rule no. 1:

-Rule no. 2
+Rule no. 2:

 Don’t do it at your local, unless you are willing to lose it forever.

-Hospitality is also one of the great acts of intuitive care.
-This, I believe, is the main reason people fall for FOH staff.
-Indeed, if you think there may be a vibe with you and a staff member, it is probably just because they have done their job well.
-You are all playing a role and theirs is to make you feel seen and attended to, yours is to be a good guest.
-Not to mention that we live in a world that is making it easier and easier for us to disconnect and so the attention of a good FOH person creates a sense of relief and is in such contrast to this that the connection can be easily misinterpreted.
+I believe this is the main reason people fall for FOH staff.
+If you think there may be a vibe with you and a staff member, it is probably because they have done their job well.
+You are all playing a role: theirs is to make you feel seen and attended to, yours is to be a good guest.
+A good FOH will lift the burden of decision-making and control while still giving you the illusion of agency.
+You will feel inspired to order another glass, though had they not made you feel comfortable, you would certainly have stopped at one.

-These qualifications aside, there are times when love is, indeed, in the air.
-So what do you do?
-As the rules above state, if you are so overcome and think you may have found some mutual affection to go with your wine you may leave your number.
-But before you do, ask yourself, is the potential of one night with them worth losing the restaurant, bar, pub over?
-Remember rule 2, because it absolutely will never be the same again.
-Even if they don’t remember you, you will.
-If you’re not convinced, watch season 8 episode 4 of Curb Your Enthusiasm.
+If you are certain of your reciprocated connection, one final thing you must do before taking the plunge is ask yourself: is the potential of one night with them worth losing the restaurant, bar, or pub over?
+Remember Rule 2, because it absolutely will never be the same again.
+If you’re not convinced, watch season 8, episode 4 of Curb Your Enthusiasm.
+Not even Larry David could pull it off.

 I haven’t spotted Dimmi at Jim’s Greek Tavern again.
-Too scared to bump into him I waited a whole year before I went back.
-When I finally did he wasn’t there, that or I was too drunk and he was too busy for either of us to remember what we look like.
-I got away with a light sentence of one year and have thankfully been able to keep one of Melbourne’s best BYO’s on rotation.
+Too scared to bump into him, I waited a whole year before I went back.
+When I finally, did he wasn’t there.
+That, or I was too drunkand he was too busy for either of us to remember the other’s appearance.

 Caitlin is a writer based in Naarm (Melbourne).
 She has been commissioned to write the biography of Professor Jacques Miller, which will be published by Melbourne University Press in 2026.
 She also publishes pieces to her personal Substack that are snapshots of people and places that move moments into meaning, often with food and wine present.